EarthScope/es_sfgtools/docs/source/usage.rst

 TBD..

-Earthscope JupyterHub
+EarthScope JupyterHub
 ---------------------
 The Earthscope JupyterHub is currently in development.
-It will require an Earthscope account to access.
+It will require an EarthScope account to access.

 Notebooks
 ----------
-The public ECR image will be available from the Earthscope AWS account and notebooks will be available on github.
+The public ECR image will be available from the EarthScope AWS account and notebooks will be publicly available on github.
-This image and notebook repository will be able to be loaded into the Earthscope JupyterHub.
+This image and notebook repository will be able to be loaded into the EarthScope JupyterHub.